Holy Apostles’ C of E Primary School

 - If for any reason you are not happy, you should contact the Class Teacher and/or the SENDCo in the first instance.
 You can also speak with the Head Teacher and the Chair of Governors if you wish.
 Formal complaints can be made to Ofsted.

-- Our SEND policy can be found on the school website https://tinyurl.com/y7qc7722 or from the school office at email@example.com
+- Our SEND policy can be found on the Policies and Documents page of the school website or from the school office at email@example.com

 - You can contact the SENDCo via the school office on 01242 526858.